 This glass was hand-crafted by master glassblowers at the Jamestown Glasshouse in Jamestown, Virginia, only a few yards away from the site where English colonists first made glassware in 1608.
 Using tools and techniques similar to those used in the 17th century, each piece is hand-made.
 No two pieces are identical.

 The original Bethabara potter, who arrived in 1755, made red earthenware pottery.
 Today’s regional potters still work in the redware tradition.
 We feature redware animal ornaments by David and Mary Farrell of Westmoore Pottery in Seagrove.
 Also available are plates, mugs, pitchers, and spoon rests by Hal Pugh and Eleanor Minnock-Pugh of New Salem Pottery in Randleman.
 The Pughs’ work is decorated with the flora and fauna found in Bethabara’s wetlands.
+We also feature the work of Brenda Heindl, whose study of historic ceramics and kilns influences the simple aesthetic of her salt-glazed pottery

 Also available in the gift shop are cobalt blue Moravian Star decorative tiles made by Starbuck Goldner Tile of Bethlehem, PA.
 Artists Joanna Blitch and Barrett Stanley of Greensboro design, specifically for our gift shop, vases and plates of birds found in Historic Bethabara Park.